 The Benefits of Off-Grid Escapes

 Our digital devices are some of the most effective attention-seekers of our time.
 Designed to distract, their addictive features encourage us to scroll through constant streams of content and messaging.
 An off-grid escape offers the opportunity to switch off from our always-on culture and its FOMO-inducing tendencies.
-It’s a chance to embrace simple, analogue pleasures such as getting lost in a well-written novel, rather than another clickbait article.
+It’s a chance to instead embrace JOMO – the joy of missing out.
+Swap click-bait articles and social media distractions for simple, analogue pleasures such as getting lost in a well-written novel.
 Without the pull of a screen, it’s also an opportunity to reconnect with the people you’re travelling with, or if alone, yourself.

 A Change of Scenery and Finding Focus